living-room/turing/readme.md

 select('$who is hungry')                            // might return { who: "whiskers" }
 ```

 And there's one more tool at your disposal:  The wildcard.
 Like a variable, the wildcard will match on any word at a given position, but it will not bind the word's value in the return object.
-To insert a wildcard, just use the $ symbol:
+To insert a wildcard, use the $ symbol:

 ```js
 select('$ is a $ at $')